Fennsmash/Quantum/README.md

-A theory of everything: The Quantum Cycle of Natural Beauty.
-Introduction of a time cycle into the Copenhagen interpretation

 This document has information about quantum mechanics and it might be difficult for some to follow.
 I believe within this document along with Fennsmash(v?) is the information needed to complete the theory/story of everything and all the Math Physics has been waiting for, for roughly 300,000 years.
 It was never going to be done with Math, we’ve always needed (storytellers) to (communicate), and (scientists) to (tell us what) to communicate.
 Nature comes first.
 Then the story.
 Then the science.
 Then understanding/truth.
 Until we get the story right, we cannot get the science right.

 I do my best to equate concepts to computers, which do an excellent job of providing context, but I had to make a few names up.
 I am not a Physicist.
 I approximated the Physics here based on self-study and PBS Space Time episodes with Matt O’Dowd.
 I reached as far into science as I could, but I am a Storyteller/Poet; someone needs to finish the rest, that’s how cycles work.
 In all sincerity, this might be a lot to process for some people.
 Thank you for reading.